Radio Television Afghanistan: History

+Starting in 2002, the government started planning and attempting to reform RTA into a public service broadcaster.
+However this never came to fruition due to disagreements about the reform between president Hamid Karzai and other cabinet figures, despite the passing of several media laws.
+Eventually in April 2014, RTA was re-designated as an 'independent directorate', effectively meaning that the Ministry of Information no longer has direct control of the organization.
+Karzai's successor Ashraf Ghani also voiced his vision for RTA to become independent from the government.

+Structure

 Radio Television Afghanistan has regional sub-stations for all provinces of Afghanistan which operate radio services, and in some provinces, basic television at a provincial level.
 They broadcast material produced at a provincial level, interspersed with news bulletins distributed by the Kabul-based news desk.
 These stations are usually closely affiliated with the provincial governors' offices.
 Broadcast content includes high volumes of government messaging.